 Webcam Brightness Test — Measure Your Camera Exposure

 Click Start Brightness Test to measure your webcam brightness in real time.
 The tool reads pixel luminance from your live camera feed and shows whether your setup is too dark, well-lit, or overexposed.
 See a live histogram and brightness score, then adjust your lighting to optimise your video for calls and streaming.
 Check the webcam test for a full camera check.
+Before a streaming session, the webcam fps checker confirms your camera is delivering smooth frame output.

 Brightness Level